 Political turmoil within the United States and abroad may also impact the fund.
 Although the U.S. government has honored its credit obligations, it remains possible that the United States could default on its obligations.
 While it is impossible to predict the consequences of such an unprecedented event, it is likely that a default by the United States would be highly disruptive to the U.S. and global securities markets and could significantly impair the value of the fund's investments.
 Similarly, political events within the United States at times have resulted, and may in the future result, in a shutdown of government services, which could negatively affect the U.S. economy, decrease the value of many fund investments, and increase uncertainty in or impair the operation of the U.S. or other securities markets.
 The U.S. is also considering significant new investments in infrastructure and national defense which, coupled with lower federal taxes, could lead to increased government borrowing and higher interest rates.
 While these proposed policies are going through the political process, the equity and debt markets may react strongly to expectations, which could increase volatility, especially if the market's expectations for changes in government policies are not borne out.
+The U.S. is also renegotiating many of its global trade relationships and has imposed or threatened to impose significant import tariffs.
+These actions could lead to price volatility and overall declines in U.S. and global investment markets.

 Uncertainties surrounding the sovereign debt of a number of European Union (EU) countries and the viability of the EU have disrupted and may in the future disrupt markets in the United States and around the world.
 If one or more countries leave the EU or the EU dissolves, the world's securities markets likely will be significantly disrupted.
 In June 2016, the United Kingdom approved a referendum to leave the EU, commonly referred to as "Brexit."
 There is significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
-Political and military events, including in North Korea, Venezuela, Syria, and other areas of the Middle East, and nationalist unrest in Europe, also may cause market disruptions.
+Political and military events, including in North Korea, Venezuela, Iran, Syria, and other areas of the Middle East, and nationalist unrest in Europe and South America, also may cause market disruptions.